Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 24 Januari 2025 04.22.19 UTC
+- WIB: Jumat, 24 Januari 2025 05.25.00 UTC
-- WITA: Jumat, 24 Januari 2025 05.22.19 UTC
+- WITA: Jumat, 24 Januari 2025 06.25.00 UTC
-- WIT: Jumat, 24 Januari 2025 06.22.19 UTC
+- WIT: Jumat, 24 Januari 2025 07.25.00 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

 Kategori: friendship